eigerco/solana-spec/gossip-protocol-spec.md

 ### PullRequest
 A node sends it to ask the cluster for new information.
-Inside the [gossip loop](#gossip-loop) node does the following each iteration:
+In the [gossip loop](#gossip-loop) node does the following each iteration:
 * collects a list of peers based on their stake (only the highest staked nodes are collected)
 * creates bloom filters from `crds` values, purged values, and failed inserts - these are things the node already contains
 * divides filters randomly among peers using weights calculated from their stakes - weights are calculated based on the time since last picked and the natural log of the stake weight
-* adds a `LegacyContactInfo` value to each pull request which contains its ports and addresses
+* adds a `LegacyContactInfo` value to each pull request which contains the node's ports and addresses
-* created and sends pull requests to peers.
+* creates and sends pull requests to peers.

 Nodes receiving pull requests:
 * filter and insert pull request values into their `crds`
 * gather all new values from their `crds`
-* filter them using the provided filters
+* filter them using the filters provided in the pull requests
 * send `PullResponse` to the origin of the request.

 | Data | Type | Size | Description |